A/B Testing Statistics Made Simple

 • Conduct heuristic analysis

-• Conduct quantitative analysis by looking at your website analytics to determine which pages are leaking visitors
+• Conduct quantitative analysis by looking at your website analytics to determine which pages leak visitors.

 • Conduct competitive analysis